heitorsf/reproducible/README.md

 ## Workflow

-A execução do notebook está estruturada de maneira que há integração entre o Github e o Overleaf.
-Para gerar o PDF, basta clonar o repositório e associá-lo a uma conta no Overleaf ([Github + Overleaf](https://www.overleaf.com/learn/how-to/How_do_I_connect_an_Overleaf_project_with_a_repo_on_GitHub,_GitLab_or_BitBucket%3F)).
+The execution of the notebook is structured in integration between Github and Overleaf.
+To generate a PDF, just clone this repository and link it to an Overleaf account ([Github + Overleaf](https://www.overleaf.com/learn/how-to/How_do_I_connect_an_Overleaf_project_with_a_repo_on_GitHub,_GitLab_or_BitBucket%3F)).

 ![Workflow](figures/Workflow.png)

-Para suporte, envie um e-mail para heitorsf@gmail.com.
+For support, please contact heitorsf at gmail dot com or h074096 at dac dot unicamp dot br

 [![Binder](https://mybinder.org/badge_logo.svg)](https://mybinder.org/v2/gh/heitorsf/reproducible/master)